-Part 4 - Case Study Evaluations
+Part 2 - Case study evaluations

-Section 13 ICT in the 15 case-study schools: practice and perceptions
+Section 4 - ICT in schools: practice and perceptions

 - The introduction of networked ICT into schools in recent years through the NGfL, and the provision of training, support and resources, have all been recognised by teachers as inevitable and valuable, but problematic.
-Relatively few teachers in the sample offered direct evidence of ICT's impact on attainment, preferring instead to concentrate on its positive effects on behaviour, motivation, communication and process skills, and that it enables pupils to learn more autonomously. - Networked technologies (particularly the World Wide Web) are fast becoming a regular feature of pupils' education (at home and school) and are valued for the range of resources to which they can provide access.
-But strategies for their effective use are still developing. - Some of the best examples of the use of ICT were observed where the lesson moved through different modes of teacher/pupil interaction, which involved both in a variety of roles, and where intended and actual use came together. - Access to a computer at home is thought to be more important than factors such as age or gender, and (relative to other core skills), even very young pupils now arrive at school with a fairly high level of computer competence. - Teachers singled out children with special educational needs (SEN) as among those who were especially likely to benefit from access to ICT.
-There was however a general lack of awareness or knowledge among special educational needs coordinators (Sencos) concerning the potential of ICT for these pupils.
+Relatively few teachers in the sample offered direct evidence of ICT's impact on attainment, preferring instead to concentrate on its positive effects on behaviour, motivation, communication and process skills, and that it enables pupils to learn more autonomously. - Networked technologies (particularly the World Wide Web) are fast-becoming a regular feature of pupils' education (at home and school) and are valued for the range of resources to which they can provide access.
+But strategies for their effective use are still developing.
+Teachers and pupils are clear about the potential of ICT, but not always able to articulate what is being learnt as a result of its use. - Some of the best examples of the use of ICT were observed where the lesson moved through different modes of teacher/pupil interaction, which involved both in a variety of roles, and where intended and actual use came together. - Access to a computer at home is thought to be more important than factors such as age or gender, and (relative to other core skills), even very young pupils now arrive at school with a fairly high level of computer competence. - Teachers singled out children with special educational needs (SEN) as among those who were especially likely to benefit from access to ICT.
+There was however a general lack of awareness or knowledge among special educational needs co-ordinators (Sencos) concerning the potential of ICT for these pupils, either in terms of its general use, or regarding more specific programmes or equipment which might assist in meeting individual needs.

 This section is concerned with ways in which the integration of ICT and networked technologies into the curriculum tends to produce changes in the patterns of teaching and learning.
 The principal focus is, therefore, on what happens in classrooms as teachers teach and children learn with ICT.
+As in other sections, findings are categorised according to a number of themes and sub-themes which represent issues which the study originally set out to explore, and those which emerged from the data during analysis.
 The major themes which frame this discussion are:

-- Impact on learning
+- · Impact on learning

 - The use of networked technologies

 - Approaches to teaching and learning

 - Individual and group differences.

-13.2 Impact on learning
+4.2 Impact on learning

-13.2.1 Attainment and attitudes
+4.2.1 Attainment and attitudes